 The casual Elysian coffee shop offers fresh-baked snacks and beer and wine inside or on its sidewalk patio.
 The Burgoo has an outdoor patio and offers comfort food and full bar.
 The palm tree-filled courtyard has lounge chairs and ping pong table, while bicycles and umbrellas are available to borrow.
 Parking is also available for a fee.

-Reviews, Rates, & Reservations: For more details check The Burrard
+Reviews, Rates, & Reservations: For more details on what is undoubtedly one of the best boutique hotels in Vancouver, check The Burrard

 Granville Island Hotel

 A hidden gem on Granville Island, this urban retreat in the city of Vancouver has a serene waterfront setting and stunning views of False Creek and the Vancouver skyline.
 It’s also close to Granville Island Market and minutes away from downtown.

 Sunny, modern rooms include 42-inch flat-screen TVs, coffeemakers, and free Wi-Fi.
 The one-bedroom suites add living rooms with pull-out sofas, as well as small sitting areas.
 Some rooms have balconies.

 Waterfront penthouses have balconies, floor to ceiling windows, and Jacuzzi tubs.
 Some have fireplaces.
 Room service is available.

 Fine dining experiences can be enjoyed in the Dockside restaurant, which features a great patio with stunning waterfront and city views.
 Amenities include a fitness centre with a hot tub.
 Bike rentals and parking available for a fee.